indie:lang_version = 5

 return sma[0]

-After this indicator will be added to a chart, the values for the length and source parameters can be easily changed in indicator's Settings dialog:
+Once this indicator is added to a chart, the values for the length and source parameters can be easily changed in the indicator’s Settings dialog: Figure 7.1.
+The Settings dialog of indicator.

 How to add a parameter to an indicator